Building Resilience in Transformation and Change...

 Is Treasury Committee Banking Inquiry Missing Root Cause of...

-Projects and programmes are an investment risk, viewed through a quality and performance lens, right up to the point of release.
+Projects and programs are an investment risk, viewed through a quality and performance lens, right up to the point of release.
 At this point, it becomes an operational risk and, where core systems are impacted, they become a major operational risk and vulnerability for the bank.
 The majority of major incidents find their root cause in some kind of change.

-What is a Release event?
+What is a release event?

 Release Management Events are made up of highly orchestrated multi-threaded events and activities taking place in the spectrum of hours, minutes and seconds, rather than the years, months and days that the broader project would have been managed by.
-Success can be contingent on being able to make key decisions when confronted with the unexpected, for which there is only a limited amount time to analyse and to make decisions on.
+Success can be contingent on being able to make key decisions when confronted with the unexpected, for which there is only a limited amount of time to analyze and to make decisions on.

 5 Best Practices

-A Release Management Tool needs to provide a planning capability that is simple, intuitive and accessible to the contributors, stakeholders and sponsors associated with the release.
+A release management tool needs to provide a planning capability that is simple, intuitive and accessible to the contributors, stakeholders, and sponsors associated with the release.
 It is not a complex Gantt Chart with hundreds of tasks and inter-dependencies but a focused plan on the risk events and milestones that take us through to a Go/No Go decision.
-The planning capability must have the ability to model and assess the impact of delay to support “in-flight” re-planning.
+The planning capability must have the ability to model and assess the impact of delay to support "in-flight" re-planning.